 feed scraps to dogs and cats ,feed dogs

 Light candles ,lamps etc ,maybe bedroom fires on cold nights,perhaps bring in some water ready for the next morning

 put Hens chickens etc in their hutches or coups,lock doors,close shutters around the house

 Free time for reading, writing ,talking,letter writing maybe ,it’s quite hard to sew by candle or lamplight so if any fine sewing was done I suspect it would be tapestry or rug work where tiny stitches were not needed

 before bed perhaps snack supper of Bread and Butter in summer ,or bread or teacakes toasted on the fire in winter with tea.

 fill bedwarmers and hot water bottles ,wind clocks

-,”bed down” the fires ,,covering with ashes to keep them barely in and thus avoiding having to kindle a fire in the morning or making them safe to leave.
+,”bed down” the fires ,,covering with ashes to keep them barely in and thus avoiding having to kindle a fire in the morning and making them safe to leave overnight without wasting fuel.